k2view-academy/K2View-Academy/articles/38_reports/03_data_binding.md

 ### Example

-Below is an example that demonstrates how to define a data source and a data set using Fabric endpoint templates:
+The below example demonstrates how to define a data source and a data set using Fabric endpoint templates:

 ![](images/03_example.gif)